open-telemetry/opentelemetry-collector-contrib/receiver/prometheusexec/README.md

     prometheus_exec/postgresql:
         exec: ./postgresql_exporter --port 1234 --config conf.xml
 ```

 - ### port
 `port` is an optional entry.
 Its value is a number indicating the port the receiver should be scraping the binary's metrics from.
 Two important notes about `port`:
 1. If it is omitted, we will try to randomly generate a port for you, and retry until we find one that is free.
-Beware when using this, since you also need to indicate your binary to listen on that port with the use of a flag and templating inside the command, which is covered in 2.
+Beware when using this, since you also need to indicate your binary to listen on that same port with the use of a flag and string templating inside the command, which is covered in 2.

 2. **All** instances of `{{port}}` in any string of any key for the enclosing `prometheus_exec` will be replaced with either the port value indicated or the randomly generated one if no port value is set with the `port` key.